Chip Chinery

-Chip Chinery (born August 10, 1964) is an American stand-up comedian and actor.
+Chip Chinery (born August 10, 1964) is an American actor and stand-up comedian.

 Early life

 Chinery was born in Cincinnati, Ohio, United States.
 At age 16, he made his stand-up comedy debut at a bar called d.w.eye.
 He graduated from Miami University with his bachelor's degree in business psychology.
 Chinery worked at WCPO-TV as a cameraman, then at TheBankMart in Bridgeport, Connecticut.

 Career

-In 1988, Chinery started touring full-time on the stand-up circuit.
 In 1993, he won an Emmy for "On-Air Performer" in the Midwest region for his work on Frog News and Cincinnati's Comedy Relief.

 In 1999, Chinery released his very first comedy album, You Might Be A Redhead.

 As an actor, he has guest-starred on over 50 different TV shows and films, including Seinfeld, Friends, Curb Your Enthusiasm, 3rd Rock from the Sun, Better Off Ted, Rules of Engagement, Anger Management, and Coyote Ugly.
 He plays recurring characters on Crash & Bernstein and Wilfred.